Tectract/EthDeployer/README.md

 ### How to Use

 install metamask browser plugin (see https://metamask.io), and connect to either mainnet, or localhost:8545 (local tesrpc server)

+note: metamask seems bad at remembering your password! remember to keep your 12-word-passphrase!!

 make sure you can see accounts in metamask, and they should either be live accounts with real ether, or match your testrpc local testing accounts